lewark/inv.lua/README.md

 }
 ```

 Alternatively, a specific inventory can be configured with its own unique settings.
-In this example, a chest is given filters so that only specific items can be stored within it:
+In this example, an individual chest is given filters so that only specific items can be stored within it:

 ```json
 {